When you’re looking for a quick, tasty chicken dish that will disappear in a flash, this Easy Salsa Chicken is the answer!

-How to Make Salsa Chicken
+How to Make This EASY Chicken Breast Recipe

-The process is super easy.
+The process is super simple.
 I started with some Wondra flour and seasoning salt in a large Ziploc bag and added my boneless, skinless chicken breasts and gave them a good shake until all were well coated.

 Next these breasts were given a quick saute in some olive oil before being placed in a grease casserole dish.

 Then a cup (or more) of salsa topped the chicken before baking.
 The last step was to sprinkle with some shredded sharp cheddar cheese and popping the casserole dish back in the oven until the cheese melts.
 As Ina would say, “How easy is that?”
 Very.

 If you’re a fan of Tex-Mex recipes, I’m loving the look of this Green Chile Stew as well as this Mexican Poblano Cheese Casserole.
 From the blog, I need to add this Spicy Mexican Corn Salad and this Mexican Chicken Manicotti back on our menu ASAP.

 Tips for Tweaking

 - You might like to try this recipe with a green sauce.
 After a trip to Santa Fe this spring, I remembered how fabulous salsa verde tasted!

 - Monterey Jack or even Pepper Jack cheese could easily replace the sharp Cheddar Cheese.